Independence I culture: Lifestyle

 The Independence I culture was a hunter-gatherer culture.
 Remains discovered at Deltaterrasserne of musk ox and fish bones suggests that Independence I people used the resources of the land and inland waters of Greenland to sustain their livelihood.
 Their diet was slightly different depending which site they were located at as the population of various hunting animals differed.
-In the Adam C. Knuth site, it was calculated that the distribution was Arctic fox (45.1%), muskox (31.6%), rock ptarmigan(7.7%), arctic char (4.4%), arctic hare (4.4%), brent goose (2.25), and ringed seal (1.3%) This is in line with other areas apart from the high amount of arctic fox which is unusual.
+In the Adam C. Knuth site, it was calculated that the distribution was Arctic fox (45.1%), muskox (31.6%), rock ptarmigan (7.7%), arctic char (4.4%), arctic hare (4.4%), brent goose (2.25%), and ringed seal (1.3%) This is in line with other areas apart from the high amount of arctic fox which is unusual.
 However, it is likely arctic fox hunting was conducted in winter, and that their diet mainly consisted of muskox which is typical for Independence I culture.
-Muskox were a key part of the Independence I culture as they used all products of the muskox.
+Muskoxen were a key part of the Independence I culture as they used all products of the muskox.
 This included their meat, grease, and marrow as well as long bones for tools and their thick pelts.
-Therefore, Independence I people use musk ox for food, clothing, tools, and warmth.
+Therefore, Independence I people used muskoxen for food, clothing, tools, and warmth.

-No clothing has been preserved from the Independence I sites however researchers theorise that they used finely tailored skin clothing.
-Fragments of broken bone needles were among the artefacts discovered at Independence I sites which suggests they stitched their garments.
+No clothing has been preserved from the Independence I sites.
+However, researchers theorise that they used finely tailored skin clothing.
+Fragments of broken bone needles were among the artefacts discovered at Independence I sites, which suggests they stitched their garments.

 Tools

 Only a few of the Independence I site show evidence of organic matter.
 However, some evidence of tools used by these people have been discovered.
 A few tangled harpoon heads have been recovered in some Canadian sites of Independence I however none have been found in Greenland.
 The tools used by Independence I people were quite distinct.
-Chert and “lint-like” materials were preferred for example black basalt, agate and black, blue and grey chert.
+Chert and "flint-like" materials were preferred for example black basalt, agate and black, blue and grey chert.
 End and side scrapers and large knife blades were part of their tool kit.
 Another marker of Independence I rather than Saqqaq, is coarsely made adze heads with ground edges of basalt.

 Microblades make up a large proportion of the artefacts from Independence I sites.
-They were narrow sliver of glass like flint with long straight edges and were made using very specialised techniques.
+They were narrow slivers of glass-like flint with long straight edges and were made using very specialised techniques.
 The tools used by Independence I culture was an aspect of the culture’s discovery.
-When Knuth was excavating Independence I sites, he discovered tiny, chipped tools which were razor edged microblade that didn’t show any resemblance to the tools of the traditional Inuit and alongside other evidence he used this to conclude that he had discovered a pre-Inuit culture.
+When Knuth was excavating Independence I sites, he discovered tiny, chipped tools which were razor edged microblades that didn’t show any resemblance to the tools of the traditional Inuit and, alongside other evidence, he used this to conclude that he had discovered a pre-Inuit culture.